How to conduct a HRMS cost benefit analysis in four steps

 - Improved HR productivity.

-- Labor savings due to self-service HR transactions (expressed either as full-time equivalents or per capita).
+- Labor cost savings due to self-service HR transactions (i.e. less people are contacting their HR service with simple, easy to look up questions); expressed either as full-time equivalents or per capita.

-- Time saved due to streamlined HR processes.
+- Time saved due to streamlined (and possibly redesigned) HR processes.

-- Headcount reduction (due to requiring less staff to provide improved HR services).
+- Headcount reduction (possibly due to requiring less staff to provide improved HR services).

 4. Decide whether it was worth it

 As already mentioned, the cost of your HRMS continues as long as you use it.
-However, the value of the benefits should also continue to increase and after a certain point, not only will the benefits be worth more than the cost but that value for money should only continue to increase.
-In any cost-benefit exercise, a date must be chosen and calculations made accordingly.
+However, the value of the benefits should also continue to increase and after a certain point, not only will the benefits be worth more than the cost but that value for money should continue to increase for the lifetime of the system.

-The bottom line output is a statement of the final costs of purchase and implementation PLUS the ongoing operating costs to date COMPARED TO the value of the benefits realized.
+To sum up, your HRMS cost benefit analysis is looking at the final costs of purchase and implementation PLUS the ongoing operating costs to date COMPARED TO the value of the benefits realized.

 Featured white papers